 Students must maintain a distance of 1.5m from each other while boarding and dismounting the bus.

 Only one bus at a time may allow students to descend and enter the school premises.
 Students should wait inside their bus until all students have disembarked from the previous bus.

-Areas around the school entrance should be demarcated for bus drop-off organization (drop-off area vs. bus waiting area).
+Areas around the school entrance should be demarcated for bus drop-off organization (drop-ff area vs. bus waiting area).

-Descending from the bus should be done in an orderly fashion, row by row, and respecting physical distancing.
+Descending from the bus should be done in an orderly fashion, row by row, and respecting social distancing.

 Each bus is required to have at least one bus supervisor to check students’ temperatures, dispense hand sanitizer, tend to students who require assistance, and usher them when disembarking.